Tracking (education): Detracking

-Benefits of detracking

 Critics of tracking such as Kevin Welner say that detracking will help close the class-based and race-based achievement gap.
 Often students in low-track classes are disadvantaged racial and ethnic minority students.
 Those in favor of detracking say that detracking challenges social views about race and intelligence.

 Tracking has been shown to produce less academic achievement for low-ability students, and higher academic achievement for high-ability students; de-tracking would increase the achievement of the worst students and harm the achievement of the best students.
 Critics say that not challenging all students with the most advanced curriculum results in overall low student educational achievement, and that students in low tracks do not learn as much as their peers in higher tracks, e.g., advanced mathematics.

 Teachers typically have higher expectations for students in high-track classes and low expectations for students in low-tracked classes, which affects the self-image of students.

-Concerns of detracking
+Criticism of detracking

 The evidence of the negative effects of detracking on gifted/highly capable learners is mixed and complex.
 For example, in schools where gifted learner programming is focused on content acceleration, the evidence supports that higher-tracked students achievements suffer.
 However, in mixed environments which feature more project-based learning and critical thinking, the results for heterogeneously grouped learners increases at all ability levels.
 Parents of high-ability students and other proponents of tracking say that academically gifted students should have access to classes that maximize their potential.
 One argument holds that detracking inhibits high-ability students because teachers must reduce the amount and complexity of material so that all students in the class, including low-ability students, can understand it.

 The teachers' perception of a students' academic abilities often influences how detracking is carried out in the classroom.
 Systemic bias and educator bias is a problematic issue in education generally, but specifically where tracking is concerned in ability-based grouping.
 Researcher consistently point to what is known as the Matthew Effect, where social factors and socioeconomic factors are a leading predictor of academic achievement, and likely explains the disparity between white and minority learners in gifted placements.
 For example, in a school with many disadvantaged students, teachers assumed most students had low ability, and therefore the classroom curriculum was easier than what the students were capable of achieving.
 On the other side, in a wealthy school, teachers typically assumed students were college-bound and intelligent, and followed a creative and challenging curriculum.

 Educator Robert Pondiscio has argued that mixed-ability grouping in the classroom creates problems of its own, especially the neglect of higher-functioning students.
 He also points out that tracking is routinely used in school sports programs, and questions whether educators are more concerned about athletic achievement than they are about academic achievement.